whage/thesis/thesis.md

 > Every high-level language provides abstractions of machine services.
 Safety refers to the language’s
 > ability to guarantee the integrity of these abstractions and of higher-level abstractions
 > introduced by the programmer using the definitional facilities of the language.
-> [@pierce-types-and-prog, p.
+> [@tapl, p.
 6]

-As [@pierce-types-and-prog] puts it, the abstraction of a safe language can be used "abstractly", whereas in an unsafe language it is necessary to keep in mind the low level details, like how data is structured in memory or how allocations take place in order to understand how the program might misbehave.
+As [@tapl] puts it, the abstraction of a safe language can be used "abstractly", whereas in an unsafe language it is necessary to keep in mind the low level details, like how data is structured in memory or how allocations take place in order to understand how the program might misbehave.